Bokerchain/Boker/README.md

 | **`geth`** | Our main Ethereum CLI client.
 It is the entry point into the Ethereum network (main-, test- or private net), capable of running as a full node (default) archive node (retaining all historical state) or a light node (retrieving data live).
 It can be used by other processes as a gateway into the Ethereum network via JSON RPC endpoints exposed on top of HTTP, WebSocket and/or IPC transports. `geth --help` and the [CLI Wiki page](https://github.com/ethereum/chain/wiki/Command-Line-Options) for command line options. |
 | `abigen` | Source code generator to convert Ethereum contract definitions into easy to use, compile-time type-safe Go packages.
 It operates on plain [Ethereum contract ABIs](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI) with expanded functionality if the contract bytecode is also available.
 However it also accepts Solidity source files, making development much more streamlined.
 Please see our [Native DApps](https://github.com/ethereum/chain/wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts) wiki page for details. |

-## Starting up your Boker Chain nodes

-### 1、Initialize with genesis.json
-	geth --datadir "/projects/ethereum/geth/node" init genesis.json
-* `--datadir` flag specify the data directory of your node

-### 2、Run
-	nohup geth --nodiscover --maxpeers 3 --identity "bokerchain" --rpc --rpcaddr 0.0.0.0 --rpccorsdomain "*" --rpcvhosts '*' --datadir "/projects/ethereum/geth/node" --port 30303 --rpcapi "db,eth,net,web3" --networkid 96579 &

-* `--rpc` Enable the HTTP-RPC server
-* `--rpcaddr` HTTP-RPC server listening interface (default: "localhost").
-If you want to access RPC from other containers and/or hosts, it should be set to `--rpcaddr 0.0.0.0`.
-* `--rpcapi` API's offered over the HTTP-RPC interface (default: "eth,net,web3")
-* `--rpccorsdomain` Comma separated list of domains from which to accept cross origin requests (browser enforced)
-* `--datadir`		flag should be idential to that in first step
-* `--networkid`	flag specify your private net id

-### 3、Enter console mode
-	geth attach ipc:/projects/ethereum/geth/node/geth.ipc

-### 4、Create new account
-	personal.newAccount()

-### 5、Unlock account
-	personal.unlockAccount("0x1d4443a3eff8a5df88ecd9d91a58037585289be0", "123456", 0)

-### 6、Set current account as first validator to process first transaction
-	miner.setLocalValidator()

-### 7、Set new validator
-	eth.addValidator("0x1d4443a3eff8a5df88ecd9d91a58037585289be0", 10000)

-### 8、Start mining
-	miner.start()

 ## Configuration

 ### genesis.json